opendatasoft/ods-documentation-explore-api/source/includes/v2/_dataset.md

 curl 'https://documentation-resources.opendatasoft.com/api/v2/catalog/datasets/doc-geonames-cities-5000/aggregates?select=count(*) as num_cities,country_code,sum(population) as sum_population&group_by=country_code'
 ```

-> Returns an array with an object for each `feature` containing feature's name and number of datasets
+> Returns an array with an object for each `feature` containing the feature's name and number of datasets

 ```json
 {